Barthandalus/GodModeWiki/README.md

 - GoV enabled
 - Survival Guide Teleports Enabled
 - Limit Breaks are infused with the Main Scenario Quest (Forced)
-- No Subjobs or advanced jobs until your first Rebirth (MSQ)
+- No Subjobs or advanced jobs until you complete the Main Story Quest.
 - Normal exp rates
 - Trusts Enabled but limited to 5 (as you Rebirth the amount simultaneously allowed will reduce by one until there is only 1 allowed.)
     - Ferreous Coffin